 Finally, thanks to you.
 Thanks to you for taking part in ITV's Airline many years ago.
 This TV show inspired me to become an easyJet pilot.
 Right from a young age I had my sights set on flying your aircraft and now it's becoming a reality.
 Thanks to your cadet recruitment team for offering me the opportunity to attend a selection event despite being outside of the initial requirements you set.
 Thanks for giving me the chance.
 I'm looking forward to starting my career with you and honestly can not wait.
 Bring it on!

 easyJet have told us to expect to start our inductions with them in either September, October or November.
-This means L3 - who are to provide our type-ratings - will work backwards from these dates to slot in our type-rating training.
-The placement team will be in touch with me in due course to confirm my start date.
-It will then be time to don that L3 uniform once more to complete a few further weeks of study on the Airbus before hopping in the full motion simulators to put it all into practice.
-It's likely my type-rating will be in Southampton or in L3's Gatwick centre.
-So it's just a little bit of a waiting game to find out the next step.
+This means our type ratings will work backwards from these date.
+My start date is to be confirmed in due course.
+It will then be time to complete a few further weeks of study on the Airbus before hopping in the full motion simulators to put it all into practice.
+It's likely my type-rating will be completed with one of easyJet's partner schools be that L3 in Southampton or Gatwick, or CAE Burgess Hill.
+It's now a little bit of a waiting game to find out the next step.
 I've also got to start finding the funding for the estimated £30,000 type-rating.
 Where this will come from we'd already pre-planned prior to starting on my Whitetail course we now need to speak with the bank to finalise things.

 Those of you wondering where I'm going to be based, the answer is your guess is as good as mine. easyJet asked us our preference in our interview but said they can not always guarantee it but will try their best.
-Also, if three people want a given base and easyJet only have two spaces there, they look to L3 to allocate these based on hold-pool seniority.
-With that in mind, I was the latest CP in this selection being from CP149 and as a result everyone else there would have first choice if it came to that.
 Ultimately, I'm happy to fly wherever and as we join on permanent contracts from day one we can join the transfer list soon after which is a plus.

 So there you go.
 It's only few months now (I hope) until I find myself climbing those steps to the Aircraft and turning left for the first time.
 Thanks to everyone for following along with my journey.
 This blog will continue throughout my type-rating and into my first few weeks at easyJet.
 Beyond that I suppose is down to the airline's public relations team.
 I'd like to hope I can continue it, but we shall see.
 Thanks to all of you for your kind words over these past couple of days and weeks.
 The emails i've received from parents of both current and aspiring cadets have been lovely-- many bringing a slight tear to my eye.
 Still can't quite believe the reach of this blog!